davidpomerenke/ba/readme.md

 For this objection I will use as a specific welfare function the difference principle.
 The difference principle is a concept which is inferred from an analysis of justice.
-Its justification as the second principle of justice is given and discussed in <span id="ref:RNDaX1kFAqXc5" label="ref:RNDaX1kFAqXc5">\[ref:RNDaX1kFAqXc5\]</span>Rawls 2005, pp.
+Its justification as the second principle of justice is given and discussed in (Rawls 2005, 3–183).
-3-183.
 Rivalling average utilitarianism, the difference principle is probably the most prominent and most widely accepted welfare function.
-In its core formula, the difference principle states that differences from socioeconomic equality are only permitted if they are to the benefit of the least advantaged (<span id="ref:RND4PXINhR0Cj" label="ref:RND4PXINhR0Cj">\[ref:RND4PXINhR0Cj\]</span>Rawls 2005, p.
+In its core formula, the difference principle states that differences from socioeconomic equality are only permitted if they are to the benefit of the least advantaged (Rawls 2005, 302).
-302).
 This is equivalent to optimizing the status of the least advantaged.
 The difference principle is therefore usually translated to a welfare function where general welfare is determined only by the well-being of the group with the lowest level of well-being.
-(Such translation commits a major error in ignoring the difference between primary goods and well-being as I discuss in <span id="ref:RNDxfDrFqEWzs" label="ref:RNDxfDrFqEWzs">\[ref:RNDxfDrFqEWzs\]</span>Pomerenke 2017, p.12f. – But this does not bear upon the reasoning here, which is based solely on Pareto comparisons.)
+(Such translation commits a major error in ignoring the difference between primary goods and well-being as I discuss in . – But this does not bear upon the reasoning here, which is based solely on Pareto comparisons.)
 Whilst the difference principle refers to the least advantaged group – which makes sense in application – there is no mistake in referring to the least advantaged person for the sake of theory.
 Because of its resemblance to the decision-theoretic rule of minimum maximization, this formulation of the principle has also been called the Maximin rule.
-(Although this labelling has been rightly criticized in <span id="ref:RND4jKuJkTAlW" label="ref:RND4jKuJkTAlW">\[ref:RND4jKuJkTAlW\]</span>Rawls & Kelly 2001, p.
-43.)
+(Although this labelling has been rightly criticized in .)

 Definition 3: Difference principle / “Maximin”